 This is the question most often asked.

-The short answer is, you must not have personal access the trust bank account.
+You must not have personal access the trust fund.
 Do not worry, I will explain.

 The means-tested benefit rules ignore compensation for injury if it is held in a trust.
 Your benefits are worked out on your personal funds, not on the compensation held in the trust.
 If you put trust money in your own hands or personal bank account, that money will be treated as yours and could reduce or stop your benefits.
 Do not access the trust fund by paying money to yourself or withdrawing cash.
 Your trustees should buy what you need direct from the trust bank account.